Political philosophy: Socialism

-Karl Marx and Friedrich Engels developed a radical form of socialism, calling for a communist revolution to overcome capitalism.
+Friedrich Engels and Karl Marx developed a radical form of socialism, calling for a communist revolution to overcome capitalism.

 Socialism is a family of political views emphasizing collective ownership and equality.
 (Note: Left-wing politics is a broad label for political positions associated with socialist and progressive views, promoting social equality, egalitarianism, the welfare state, and a classless society.
 It contrasts with right-wing politics, which is linked to conservatism and liberalism, supporting private property, free markets, and nationalism.
 The two are often understood as poles of a political spectrum with centrism, such as the Third Way, as a middle position.)
 It argues that the means of production belong to the people in general and the workers in particular and should therefore form part of social ownership rather than private property.
 This outlook understands the state as a complex administrative device that manages resources and production to ensure social welfare and a fair distribution of goods.

 A key motivation underlying the socialist perspective is the establishment of equality, which is seen as the natural state of humans.
 Socialists seek to overcome sources of inequality, such as class systems and hereditary privileges.
 They are critical of capitalism, arguing that private property and free markets reinforce inequalities by leading to large-scale accumulation of private wealth.
 Some socialists propose systems of regulation and taxation to mitigate the negative effects of free-market economies.
 (Note: This type of approach is common for social democracies, which typically aim to balance free markets with social welfare while promoting democratic governance.)
 Others reject free-market systems in general and promote different mechanisms to manage the production and distribution of goods, ranging from centralized state control and ownership to decentralized systems that plan and direct economic activity.